StatisticalRethinkingJulia/TuringModels.jl/models/africa.md

 title = "Africa"
 +++

-This is the first model in Statistical Rethinking Edition 1 (pp. 249) using Stan.
+This is the first Stan model in Statistical Rethinking Edition 1 (page 249).

+\toc

+## Data

 ```julia:data
 using DataFrames